 Whether you are buying or selling real estate, it's a wise move to consider the reasons why people buy.
 Certainly, you buy as a means of shelter and for investment opportunities.
 But have you considered what propels those choices?
 If you are house hunting, do you wonder why some homes appeal immensely to you – delivering that intangible feeling of 'Home' – and why others do not?
 And, if you're selling, shouldn't you consider how to best tap into that decision-making process to garner top dollar for your property?

 With ANY purchase, you need a product that connects a Buyer and a Seller.
 In the first part of this two-part series, I'm going to explore how a Seller can strategically tap into the Buyer's psyche by properly positioning their property.
 In the second part, I'll look at how real estate represents the needs, wants, wishes and dreams of potential Buyers.

-  At urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity, to engagement, to active interest, concluding in a willingness to pay their top dollar to secure the property!
-While the end game is clear, have you ever wondered about the 'why' and 'how' behind this transition towards purchase?
+At Urbaneer, we work with our Sellers to steer a prospective Buyer from curiosity to engagement, to active interest, concluding in a willingness to pay their top dollar to secure the property!
+While the end game is clear, have you ever wondered about the 'why' and 'how' behind this transition towards a purchase?
 I think the gears that the shifting gears and motivational mechanics at work are worth exploring.
-In fact, it's one of my favourite topics, and was part of my own Graduate Research into the psychology of housing and home.
+In fact, it's one of my favourite topics and was part of my own Graduate Research into the psychology of housing and home.